infinyon/fluvio/DEVELOPER.md

 Please follow [setup](https://www.rust-lang.org/tools/install) instructions to install Rust and Cargo.

 ### Build time dependencies

+Most of these are required for building a docker image: it is also possible to not install these and just `cargo build` the binaries you need and test them with a local setup.

 * make
 * zig
 * lld (v14)